SesamResearch/sdshare-push/spec.md

-SDShare push
+SDShare Push
 ============

-An initial informal specification to make it clearer for ourselves what we are talking about.

 Introduction
 ------------

-SDShare push is a very simple, lightweight protocol that allows clients to push fragments to a receiver.
+SDShare push is a very simple, lightweight protocol that allows a generic client to push fragments to a receiver.
 This allows data to be transferred to just about any kind of service, simply by pointing the SDShare client at an SDShare push endpoint.

-The protocol is currently implemented by the following Sesam
-components:

- * metadata-translator
- * solr-receiver

-More are likely to follow.
+This document describes the REST interface that a receiver service should implement.

 Interface
 ---------

-The interface is as simple as could be: the SDShare push service has a base endpoint (that is, a URL you can reach it at).
-To transfer a fragment, send an HTTP POST request to that URL with two parameters:
+The interface is as simple as could be: the SDShare Push Receiver has a base endpoint (that is, a URL you can reach it at).

+To transfer a fragment, send an HTTP POST request to that URL with two URI parameters:

  * `resource`: The URI of the resource represented by the fragment.
    Required.